openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 This is for the sake of simplicity and fun.
 When a player fails a roll, it's not very fun if something doesn't come out of it.
 When the GM fails a roll, though, there is usually much rejoicing at the table.

-### Group Action Rolls

-Sometimes, the success of an action relies on the skills of multiple characters, such as a party of treasure hunters attempting to sneak past a pair of guards or two hackers working together to access restricted data.
-In these cases, all characters who are contributing to the task describe what they are doing and make an action roll using an appropriate attribute.
-Count the number of successes and failures based on the Challenge Rating of the task.
-If there are more failures then successes, the task fails.
-Otherwise, the task succeeds.
-The GM interprets this success or failure as if it were a single action roll, rather than interpreting each action roll separately.

-The GM always has the final say as to when a group action roll is called for and, if so, which characters may contribute to the task.

 ## Interpreting Action Rolls

-The previous example provides just one method in which a GM might interpret the results of an action roll, but there is a little more to it than that.
-In this section, you'll get some empowering guidelines to help everyone at the table feel comfortable with the amount of improvisation required for *Open Legend*.
+The previous scenario involving Pelias provides just one method in which a GM might interpret the results of an action roll, but there is a little more to it than that.
+In this section, you'll get some empowering guidelines to help everyone at the table feel comfortable with the amount of improvisation required for Open Legend.

 ### Interpreting Success